 The National Center for Interpretation is pleased to announce a webinar designed for interpreters of all languages!

-Instructor: Dr. Holly Silvestri has been a freelance translator interpreter for several years.
+Instructor: Dr. Holly Silvestri has been a freelance translator/interpreter for several years.
 She has a PhD in linguistics from Middlebury College.
-In addition, she is the Senior Coordinator for Curriculum, Training, and Translation at the National Center for Interpretation.
+In addition, she the Senior Coordinator for Curriculum, Training, and Translation at the National Center for Interpretation in Tucson, AZ.
+She has a significant amount of experience interpreting in educational settings in a variety of states and countries and is currently a certified teacher in NY, AZ, MA, and CT.
 Her working languages are Spanish and French.